YoadTamar/OOP_Assignment2/README.md

  and initializing the variable `lines` to the method result.

  #### `call()`
+ calculating the number of lines with the exact file name given in the constractor <br>
- Calls the help-function `calcLines` and returns number of lines of the file.
+ and returns number of lines of the file.